grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

 When you have a data source or panel plugin that you want to distribute along with your app plugin,

-Each nested data source can have its own backend, independent of the app plugin's backend.
+each nested data source can have its own backend, independent of the app plugin's backend.

 :::note